-I. Prescription and Non-Prescription (over-the-Counter) Medications: To download Medication Administration form, click on Health Forms in the left navigation column.II.
-Tylenol/Ibuprofen/Benadryl: To download Tylenol/Ibuprofen/Benadryl form, click on Health Forms in the left navigation column.
-A new form must be submitted yearly for each student.
-Parent signature is required.III.
-Emergency MedicationsEpiPensStudents with diagnosed or suspected life-threatening allergies to foods, insects and/or latex MUST have the LPS Medication Authorization Form, the LPS Allergy Action Plan, or a health care provider medication administration form on file in the Health Office.
+I. Prescription and Non-Prescription (over-the-Counter) Medications: Download the Medication Administration form.II.
+Emergency MedicationsEpiPensStudents with diagnosed or suspected life-threatening allergies to foods, insects and/or latex MUST have the Anaphylaxis Emergency Action Plan, or a health care provider medication administration form on file in the Health Office.
 This medication order must be renewed for the start of each school year.
-EpiPens must have a pharmacy label either on the device or on the manufacturer's box.
-To download forms, click on Health Forms in the left navigation columnInhalersStudents with a diagnosis of asthma who may require the use of an inhaler/nebulizer during the school day MUST have an LPS Medication Authorization Form, a Massachusetts Asthma Action Plan, or a health care provider medication administration form on file in the Health Office.A student in Grades 4-8 may be allowed to self-carry his/her inhaler with written parent permission and the authorization of the school nurse.
-A LPS Parent/Student Agreement for Permission to Carry an Inhaler must be renewed each year.
-To download this form, click on Health Forms in the left navigation column.
+EpiPens must have a pharmacy label on the manufacturer's box.
+Download the Anaphylaxis Emergency Action Plan form.InhalersStudents with a diagnosis of asthma who may require the use of an inhaler/nebulizer during the school day MUST have a Massachusetts Asthma Action Plan, or a health care provider medication administration form on file in the Health Office.A student in Grades 4-8 may be allowed to self-carry his/her inhaler with written parent permission and the authorization of the school nurse.
+An LPS Parent/Student Agreement for Permission to Carry an Inhaler must be renewed each year.
+Download the Asthma Action Plan form.

 - Medication orders must be renewed at the beginning of each school year.

 - Any medication prescription or OTC medication requires written authorization from a student's health care provider and a parent/guardian.